Post-Montgomery Playbook

 Let the system document for you

 Every query generates a receipt automatically.
 No manual logging.
 No spreadsheets.
-No "I think we checked but I can't find the record."
 The documentation is the byproduct of the check itself.

 4. 4